mapbox/mapbox-sdk-js/API.md

 # listDatasets

 To retrieve a listing of datasets for a particular account.
-This request requires an access token with the datasets:read scope.
+This request requires an access token with the datasets:list scope.

 **Parameters**